jlrickert/zet/docs/215/README.md

 - if `flex-direction` is column (up and down) then width
 - `{min,max}-{width,height}`

-The order of flex items may be specified using css rather than html by useing the `order` property.
+The order of flex items may be specified using CSS rather than html by using the `order` property.

-    tags: #css #webdev #design